3D Terrain Modeling for Professionals

 However, it will still be possible to manually unlock Landshape tools for use on any Sketchup geometry, including non-terrain.
 This mode opens new creative possibilities for power users and daring designers.

-Landshape comes as a paid extension – also known as a plugin or add-on – for the world’s best 3D modeling program, Sketchup Pro.
-An extension is a small program that works as a powerup.
-Sketchup Pro is available for both Windows and Mac operating systems.
+Landshape comes as a paid extension – also known as a plugin or add-on or powerup – for the world’s best 3D modeling program, Sketchup Pro.

 To run Landshape, you need:

-• A computer with Sketchup installed
+• A Windows or Mac computer with Sketchup installed

 • The Landshape extension